gasawase/BookHarbour/README.md

 MEDIUM PRIORITY:
 - how to group books of the same series
-- marking and sorting by tags (pausing until I figure out how I want to display this)
 - some books are not loading in (they might be throwing errors but are not being tracked)